BeaconX-Pro/02-iOS-Nordic-SDK/README.md

 ## Connection Stage

-Developers can Developers can get the lock state of the current device by calling the `readLockStateWithPeripheral:sucBlock:failedBlock:` interface.If the current lock status is 00, you need to enter the connection password and call `connectPeripheral:password:progressBlock:sucBlock:failedBlock` to connect;If the current lock status is 02, it indicates that the current device can log in without password, call `connectPeripheral:progressBlock:sucBlock:failedBlock:` to connect.
+Developers can get the lock state of the current device by calling the `readLockStateWithPeripheral:sucBlock:failedBlock:` interface.If the current lock status is 00, you need to enter the connection password and call `connectPeripheral:password:progressBlock:sucBlock:failedBlock` to connect;If the current lock status is 02, it indicates that the current device can log in without password, call `connectPeripheral:progressBlock:sucBlock:failedBlock:` to connect.

 # Get Started